SEN AND ESL

-We have a resource room where children with special educational needs (enrolled in the regular mainstream class) gather for special instruction.
+We have a resource room where children with special educational needs (enrolled in the regular mainstream class) gather for special instructions.
 Trained educators are available to help them during this short period, away from their regular classes.
-The sole need of having a resource room is to cater to the multiple intelligence of the students.
+The need for a resource room is to cater to the multiple intelligence of the students.
 This is done by ascertaining their learning styles, restoring and building their self-esteem and working on their strengths and potentials to make them confident and self-reliant.

 Specially created worksheets, flashcards, educational games, graded readers and teaching aids, suited to various learning difficulties, are used to promote academic development.
 Students with special needs are supported primarily through remediation, accommodation and with certain exemptions especially during examinations, depending on the severity of the learning difficulty.

 As one of the best IB schools in the country, the SEN team is dedicated to bringing out the best in each child.
 The SEN team goes by the motto, 'All children can learn.'

 Our students come from diverse cultures, religions and creeds.
 They live and study together at a top boarding school.
 They make long lasting friendships which continue beyond their school years.